telerik/teststudio-docs/docs/troubleshooting-guide/scheduling-issues-tg/test-from-tfs-dont-run.md

 ## SOLUTION 2

-> Note: Since product version **R2 2017 SP1** such library dependency problem will not be present
+> Note!
+Since product version **R2 2017 SP1** such library dependency problem will not be present

 -  If the execution machine does not have the necessary TFS components installed, Test Studio cannot log on to TFS to check out the test project.
 If this is the problem, the following error will appear in the Execution Server application log: